 - Hybrid orbital

 There are many other factors involved in acidity and basicity.
-However, we can say that these are the main factors.
+However, the main factors are these.

 -The Higher the Electronegativity, the Higher the Acidity